"There's nothing left": Beirut doctors say hospitals were so damaged by explosion, they had to turn away patients

 Zeineldine said that the country was already weakened by a severe economic crisis as well as the COVID-19 pandemic.
 He said that up until now hospitals had sufficient supply to treat patients — but added that after the blast, hospitals might start to run short on equipment.

 "We fear that what was functioning yesterday won't function tomorrow," he said.
-"Last night's tragedy what one of the worse known to mankind, excluding wars."
+"Last night's tragedy was one of the worse known to mankind, excluding wars."

 Dr. Hassan Cherry told CBS News that Tuesday was his first day as a resident in the emergency room at Bahman Hospital, which is about four miles away from the explosion site.
 He said the emergency room typically only accommodates 20 patients, but the hospital was forced to make a makeshift treating area outside after receiving 200 people in three hours.